The Work I Do

 The full range of scoped work is set out below.

-Every retained engagement is shaped around what the business actually needs.
+Every retained engagement is developed around what the specific needs of each organisation.
 The scope and tier are agreed at the start and reviewed as the business and finance team develop.
 The three options below give a sense of how the commitment typically works in practice.

 1 day per month

 The right level when the finance team is capable and largely self-sufficient, but the owner wants an experienced FD in the room.
-Each month covers a review of the management accounts, oversight of the cash position, preparation across the full board agenda, and attendance at the board meeting itself.
-On site for the meeting, available remotely between visits.
+On site for the board meeting, available by phone or email between visits.

 2 days per month